Sitting down to chat with Reverend Eleanor Celentani of Rochester about her work leading Christ Church Unity

 As our population has become more and more diverse, our culture has become more and more secularized because we don’t have any successful models of expressing the spiritual aspect of our human nature in our public life.
 Since we don’t know how to express spirituality inclusively, we have had more voices pushing spirituality out of public life.
 Since we cannot endorse any one religion, we push all religion to the fringes.
 Unfortunately this leaves people with the feeling that spirituality is not important.

-Our culture in the United States, at least as seen through the media, seems to be extremely focused on making money and having things and experiences which money can buy.
-People are defined by their lifestyle, incomes, job titles, etc. How much power and prestige someone has is news; the general population seems to be mesmerized by celebrities and sports figures.
+Our culture in the United States, at least as seen through the media, seems extremely focused on making money and having things and experiences which money can buy.
+Lately it seems that people define one another by their lifestyle, incomes, job titles, etc. How much power and prestige someone has is news; the general population seems mesmerized by celebrities and sports figures.
 All this materialism and glitz is contrary to looking within and finding God there.

 The perceived failures and sins of churches and religious groups are probably the greatest reason why people avoid religion now.
 What people perceive as too much focus on rules, hypocrisy, and other moral failings of religious people have turned many people into skeptics about there being anything valuable or true in religion.